Poisson process factorization for mutational signature analysis with genomic covariates: Application: ICGC breast adenocarcinoma

-\cref{fig:Results_unsupervised}a reports the posterior mean and credible intervals for the inferred signatures.
-Values in parentheses on the left indicate the closest \textsc{cosmic}v3.4 signature in terms of cosine similarity.
-We see that our model recovers both APOBEC-related signatures: Sig4 is a perfect match to \sbs{2}, while Sig1 matches \sbs{13} in \textsc{cosmic}v3.4 with a score of 0.86, which however becomes 0.99 in \textsc{cosmic}v2, an earlier version of the database.
-Overall, the similarities are moderate-to-high, except for Sig8, whose similarity to \sbs{98} is too low for a confident attribution.
-Sig2 and Sig3 also have large contributions to the mutation rate, as displayed by the size of the relevance weights $\hat{\mu}_k$ in \cref{fig:Results_unsupervised}b.
-Sig2 matches with \sbs{5}, which is associated with aging \citep{Alexandrov_clock_2015}, while Sig3 is close to \sbs{40a}, which is ubiquitous in tumors \citep{Alexandrov_2020}.
-Moreover, we find moderate evidence of \sbs{3} (Sig5), \sbs{18} (Sig 7), and \sbs{10b} (Sig9): these are important signatures in breast cancer, related to homologous recombination deficiencies (HRD), reactive oxygen species (ROS), and POLE exonuclease (a process leading to hypermutation), respectively.
-As we further comment below, we also recover \sbs{1} with high accuracy.
+\textbf{Signatures}. \cref{fig:Results_unsupervised}a reports the posterior mean and credible intervals for the signatures.
+Values in parentheses on the left indicate the closest COSMICv3.4 signature in terms of cosine similarity.
+We see that our model recovers both APOBEC-related signatures: Sig4 is a perfect match to \sbs{2}, while Sig1 matches \sbs{13} in COSMICv3.4 with a score of 0.86, which however becomes 0.99 in COSMICv2, an earlier version of the database.
+Overall, the similarities are moderate-to-high, except for Sig8, whose similarity to \sbs{98} is too low for a confident match.
+Sig2 and Sig3 also have large contributions to the mutation rate, as demonstrated by the size of the relevance weights $\hat{\mu}_k$ in \cref{fig:Results_unsupervised}b.
+Sig2 matches with \sbs{5}, which is associated with aging, while Sig3 is close to \sbs{40a}, which is ubiquitous in tumors \citep{Alexandrov_2020}.
+Moreover, we find moderate evidence of \sbs{3} (Sig5), \sbs{18} (Sig 7), and \sbs{10b} (Sig9): these are important signatures in breast cancer, related to homologous recombination deficiencies (HRD), reactive oxygen species (ROS), and DNA replication proofreading, respectively.

-As for the exposures in each patient, \cref{fig:Results_unsupervised}d displays the baseline activities adjusted for the copy numbers, namely $\theta_{kj} \int_{0}^T \frac{1}{2} c_j(t)\dt$, in every signature-patient combination.
+\textbf{Activities}. \cref{fig:Results_unsupervised}d shows the baseline activity of each signature in each patient, adjusted for copy number; this is computed as $\phi_{kj} \int_{0}^T \frac{1}{2} c_j(t)\dt$.
 To understand the broader impact of each latent process, we perform a cluster analysis on a normalized version of these activities, selecting the optimal number of clusters by minimizing the silhouette score.
-This procedure identified three distinctive groups: a large cluster characterized by relatively large exposures to methylation-driven mutations and ROS damages (Cluster 1 - Sig6 and Sig7), a medium-sized cluster with a high exposure to \sbs{3} (Cluster 2 - Sig5), and a small APOBEC-related cluster (Cluster 3 - Sig1 and Sig4, and the hypermutated patients with Sig9).
-Notably, Cluster 2 exhibits signs of HRD, for which PARP inhibition therapies have proven particularly effective \citep{Gulhan_2019}.
+This reveals three distinct groups: a large cluster characterized by relatively large rates of methylation-driven mutations and ROS damages (Cluster 1: Sig6 and Sig7), a medium-sized cluster with a high activity of \sbs{3} (Cluster 2: Sig5), and a small APOBEC-related cluster (Cluster 3: Sig1 and Sig4, and the hypermutated patients with Sig9).
+Notably, the \sbs{3} activity in Cluster 2 is indicative of HRD, for which PARP inhibition therapies have proven particularly effective \citep{Gulhan_2019}.